wmvanvliet/8bit/README.md

 ```

 Where `#` and `##` can be the accumulator `a`, any of the virtual registers `b`, `c`, `d`, `e`, `f`, `g`, `h`, a direct value (e.g. `42` or `my_label`) or a memory contents of a label (e.g. `[my_label]`).
+Labels support adding or subtracting a number from them (e.g. `my_label + 1`).
 The assembler also supports comments using the `;` character, writing raw values with `db` and labels.

 Here is an example assembler program that uses some features of the assembler:
 ```asm
 ;
 ; Test program that adds two numbers